qudus4l/Handwritten-Digits-Classifier-with-PyTorch/README.md

 ## Acknowledgments

-Special thanks to the team at UDACITY & AWS for providing the opportunity to work on this project.
+Special thanks to UDACITY & AWS for providing the opportunity to work on this project.